 For integration projects to succeed, various critical steps in the requirement gathering process need to be accomplished.
 There is no way around a proper definition and description of data requirements.
 It is crucial to understand their granularity, their connection to other requirements or objects of interest.
 Their meaning needs to be clearly defined upfront, otherwise these questions will come up in later project stages, like technical data modelling or, at the latest, during implementation.
 To avoid complexity in the beginning only means it will be moved to another time, further down the line, but that is usually when communication is often more difficult and, of course, there is the danger of a faulty implementation leading to high rework efforts in the end after all.

 BDM in its methodology incorporates a structured approach that answers all these questions and helps to communicate between all stakeholders.
 Furthermore, if used as an anchor point in the architecture with structured and precise mappings to all technical layers of the IT infrastructure it serves as an accelerator in the technical specification and implementation phase.
 It can even be used as a basis for automation efforts.

-In addition, tools like Accurity's Business Glossary and Data Catalog solution make the maintenance of such models easy, efficient, and user friendly.
+In addition, tools like Accurity's Business Data Model and Data Catalog solution make the maintenance of such models easy, efficient, and user friendly.
 Quality of life features in Accurity like explicit inheritance of attributes, reusable attribute definitions and composite attributes, combined with an automated synchronization of structures and fields in data catalog, save valuable time.
 The days of using overloaded Excel files and spending effort on maintenance of such are long in the past.